dougmattern/odin-calculator/README.md

 ## Math Functions
 This calculator can add, subtract, multiply, and divide.
-Can clear memory, delete characters, input only 1 decimal, detect divide by zero, and function in a chain doing continuous calculations on a pair of numbers without pressing equals.
+It can clear memory, delete characters, input only 1 decimal, detect divide by zero, and function in a chain doing continuous calculations on a pair of numbers without pressing the equals button.

 ## Style Notes
-This was an opportunity to implement many CSS features I had been interested in.
+This was an opportunity to implement many CSS features I had been interested in trying.

-### Dark Mode switch
+## Dark Mode switch

-#### Neon sign effect with hover
+## Neon sign with effect on hover
 In dark mode, hovering brightens the sign.

-#### Pulse on hover for the switch
+## Pulse on hover for the switch
-In darkmode, 2 second growing pulse animation.
+In darkmode, 2 second pulsing animation.

-### Bottom signature hover effect, mode dependant
+## Bottom signature hover effect, mode dependant
-Transform background with different colors.
+Transform background of signature with different colors.